Do you have tips for visiting the overwintering colonies in Mexico?

 All of the monarch roosts are high altitude, at about 10,000 feet.
 If altitude sickness is a problem for you, you may want to spend a few days acclimating in Mexico City or the surrounding area before visiting the colonies.
 Keep in mind that it can get chilly at night in this area and pack accordingly.
 Seeing monarchs is easier if you have a moderate level of physical fitness, and quite challenging if you have mobility issues.
 All sanctuary visits involve hiking and/or horseback riding on sometimes steep inclines.
 That said, about half of all foreign visitors are seniors, and most manage the trip without difficulty.

-If you would like to have the details of trip planning and transport taken care of for you, several groups affiliated with non-profits offer organized tours, including Natural Habitat/WWF and Ecolife.
+If you would like to have the details of trip planning and transport taken care of for you, or if you prefer to travel with a naturalist guide throughout your journey, several groups affiliated with non-profits offer organized tours, including Natural Habitat Adventures/WWF and Ecolife.

 OPPORTUNITY FOR EDUCATORS: Natural Habitat Adventures provides a scholarship program for educators.
 Learn more here.